 PO Box 531, Launceston TAS 7250

 Ph: 03 6436 4100

 Find & Connect Support Services Tasmania

-The Find & Connect Support Service in Tasmania helps Forgotten Australians and former child migrants to trace their history and understand the reason they were placed into care, reconnect with family where possible and to access counselling and other supports.
+The Find & Connect Support Service in Tasmania provides support to Forgotten Australians, Former Child Migrants and other Care Leavers.
+They assist clients to apply for records understand the reason they were placed into care, reconnect with family where possible and to access counselling and other supports.

 National Archives of Australia (Hobart)

 The National Archives of Australia holds federal government records, including many about Indigenous Australians (mostly people from Victoria and the Northern Territory).
 The archives has offices around Australia.
 Records about Tasmania are mostly held in Hobart and Canberra.
 The Bringing Them Home name index can help you find information about Indigenous family members in National Archives records.
 The index is not available for the public to search, but an archivist will do a search for you.